slowlane112/Esp32-Game-and-Watch/gandw_multi_screen_handheld/README.md

 Download the code from this repo.

-Use LCD-Game-Shrinker to generate a rom files.
-Rename the rom files to how they are specified in the CMakeLists.txt file, and place them in the /gandw_single_screen_handheld/main/ directory.
+Use LCD-Game-Shrinker to generate a rom file for oil panic.
+Rename the files to gnwoilpanic.gw, gnwsafebuster.gw and gnwpinball.gw then place the files in the /gandw_multi_screen/main/ directory.

-Go back to /gandw_single_screen_handheld/ directory and open the terminal or cmd window in this directory.
+Go back to /gandw_multi_screen/ directory and open the terminal or cmd window in this directory.

 ## Linux
 These instructions are for linux.
 If you are using windows follow the same steps you did when building the hello_world example project.